rubyonracetracks/tutorial-rails-rubymn2/01-05-styling.md

 }
 ```
 * Refresh your web browser's view of the local version of your site.

+### Updating the Color of Links in the Navigation Bar
+Keep the text white.

+### Highlighting the Selected Link in the Navigation Bar
+Change the background of the selected link instead of the text.

 ### Wrapping Up
 * Enter the command "sh git_check.sh".
 All tests should pass, and there should be no offenses.